“Your dreams, and ideas are whispers from your spirit and ancestors, helping to guide you along your journey. We, are who are ancestors prayed for.”

 he | him | his

 Xavier identifies as Bahamian & American.
 Xavier's journey has led him to HIR Wellness Institute as a Community Healer and Counselor.
 He has the opportunity to help others learn how to honor their voices, ancestors, and healing journey.
 In his role as a Community Healer and Counselor, Xavier provides a cross-coordination of care through offering community mental health services and individual counseling to Victims of Crime.
-He is a group facilitator for our Elders Historical Trauma Healing Book Club, Survivors of Suicide (SOS) support group, and Emotional Sobriety and Trauma Healing support group.
-He is co-launching our Boys 2 Men programming later this year, focused on violence prevention and intervention talking circles and support services.
+He is a group facilitator for our Elders Historical Trauma Healing Book Club, Layers of Suicide Support (LOSS) group, and Emotional Sobriety and Trauma Healing support group.
+He is co-launching our Gatherer's of Tradition programming later this year, focused on violence prevention and intervention talking circles and support services.

 He continues to dream big as a counselor, artist, and photographer.
 He aspires to provide education, support, and healing to community members and mentor future helping professionals.
 The journey away from home was challenging for Xavier as he endured many struggles, mentally, physically, emotionally, and spiritually.
 These experiences would lead him to begin his journey towards self-discovery, all while helping him gain clarity into how he can do his part in helping others.